bonnerac/password-generator/README.md

 The user can also click the **Copy to Clipboard** button which takes the created password and copies it to the user's clipboard.

+## Future Improvements

+In the future, I would like to replace all of the alerts/confirms/etc. with modals for a more professional and customizable look.

 ## Author
 * Alex Bonner
   * https://github.com/bonnerac